• Home

 Enhanced mobility

-Adjustable beds make it easier to get in and out of bed.
+Adjustable beds bases make it easier to get in and out of bed.
 You can adjust the bed to a comfortable entry and exit position, get into bed and then readjust the bed to make it highly comfortable for when you sleep.

 Customised sleeping position